jguerra7/C_Programming/04_Functions/02_Arguments_and_Local_Variables.md

 number and display the answer at the terminal.

-For an example of a function that takes more than one argument, rewrite the greatest common divisor program (Program 4.7) in function form.
+For an example of a function that takes more than one argument, rewrite the greatest common divisor program in function form.
 The two arguments to the function are the two numbers whose greatest common divisor (gcd) you want to calculate.
 See Program below.

 Program Revising the Program to Find the Greatest Common Divisor